-Significant flooding has struck many Interior communities in recent years.
-Tanana Chiefs Conference has been able to provide supplies and support during times of need, even before government and other organizations can by coordinating with both state and federal agencies.
+When significant flooding strikes one of our interior communities, Tanana Chiefs Conference can step forward to provide supplies and support during times of need, even before government and other organizations can, by coordinating with both state and federal agencies.
 TCC has always been willing to assist our tribes during disaster situations.
-It is important you are prepared before flooding happens.
+However, it is important that you are prepared before flooding happens.

-- Ask your Tribal or City Administrator about the community flood preparations.
+Ask your Tribal or City Administrator about the community flood preparations and if the community’s emergency response plan has been updated.
 This may include a local area to evacuate to, designated people to observe the river level and alert the community.

 - Remind others to plan for potential flooding, and help if needed.

-- Track down available emergency response equipment in the village (boats, flotation devices, and maintenance and rescue tools).
+- Identify emergency response equipment in the village (boats, flotation devices, and maintenance and rescue tools).

 - Help identify “at risk” residents of the community.
 These are the people that need to be evacuated before flooding for medical reasons.